 The Light of the World or the light of the christmas tree?

 Are you distracted by Santa when you should really be looking at the Savior?
-Are you obsessed by Christmas when you should really be devoted to Christ?
+Are you obsessed with Christmas when you should really be passionate about Christ?

-It is a curious thing that Muslims make go to great lengths and make special effort to oppose what Christians do when it has little to do with them.
+That’s why it is a curious thing that Muslims go to great lengths and make special effort to oppose what Christians do when it has little to do with them.